alwaysconst/mega-chat/README.md

 cd mega-chat
 ```

-Then, to start using it you need:
+Then, to start using it you need:<br>
 1. initialize and start the server <br>
 2. initialize and start the chat
 ###1.
 Initialize and start the server